jbhovell/movie-ratings/README.md

 ## Movie Ratings
-My current 10% time project.
+My 10% time project.
 I have demoed it on the Media Services' innovation day in April.

 #### Context
 I like watching movies, but I don't want to waste my time watching something not good unless it is recommended.